-Gatherings of poultry or captive birds at fairs, markets, shows, exhibitions or other events must be in accordance with any general licence issued by the Department for Environment, Food and Rural Affairs (Defra).
-[Licence conditions](#) require the event organiser / licensee to comply with notification and biosecurity requirements and make a record of all people who bring poultry or other captive birds to a gathering or take such birds from a gathering.
+Gatherings of poultry or captive birds at fairs, markets, shows, exhibitions or other events must be in accordance with any general licence issued by APHA on behalf of the Welsh Government.
+[Licence conditions](#) require the event organiser / licensee to make a record of all people who bring poultry or other captive birds to a gathering or take such birds from a gathering.
 These records are to be kept for three months and must include the following information:

-- full name - home address and address where birds were kept prior to the event, if this is different - telephone number - number and types of birds exhibited - a confirmation from entrants that they will comply with biosecurity arrangements - a declaration that the birds exhibited have not, to the best of the owner's / keeper's knowledge: - been in contact with any birds infected with a notifiable avian disease - come from an avian disease control zone
+- full name

+- home address

+- telephone number

+- number and types of birds exhibited

+- a confirmation from entrants that they will comply with biosecurity arrangements

+- a declaration that the birds exhibited have not, to the best of the owner's / keeper's knowledge:

+- been in contact with any birds infected with a notifiable avian disease

+- come from an avian disease control zone